youness-elbrag/Attention3D_UNET/README.md

     to vitualize few samples from the data you need to run this command

-            python virtaulizerpy --v2Dreneder && echo "this will render images in 2D "
+            python virtaulizer.py --v2Dreneder && echo "this will render images in 2D "

     for rendering the images in 3D you will need to run

-            python virtualizer.py --3Drender && echo  "this commaned may takes will depmed on the GPU perfomence you have "
+            python virtualizer.py --v3Drender && echo  "this commaned may takes will depmed on the GPU perfomence you have "